Amphetamines (central nervous system stimulant)

 Effects:

 As mentioned, amphetamines are stimulant drugs, and their effects are very much like an adrenaline rush, with breathing and heart rate increasing.
 It is an appetite suppressant, and users feel energetic and confident, with the effects usually lasting for several hours.
-The body’s temperature increases, the pupils will become dilated, and there is an increased risk of dehydration.
+Under this drug, the body’s temperature increases, the pupils dilate, and there is an increased risk of dehydration.

 More on Amphetamines